6 Best Tips to Reduce Employee Stress in the Workplace

 Stress is almost inevitable.
-We are all going to experience stress in our lives, whether it is figuring out which bills to pay first, trying to be at both kids' basketball games at the same time, a looming deadline for that huge project, a manager who continues to pile work on you, or your colleague who isn't pulling their weight.
+We are all going to experience stress in our lives.
+Whether it is figuring out which bills to pay first, trying to be at both kids' basketball games at the same time, a looming deadline for that huge project, a manager who continues to pile work on you, or your colleague who isn't pulling their weight.

 Stress leads to more serious health conditions that could result in absenteeism and lower productivity.
 As a leader in your organization, there are things you can do to reduce the amount of stress on your employees.

-6 Tips to Reduce Employee Stress:
+6 Best Tips to Reduce Employee Stress in Your Workplace:

 - Communicate and set expectations up front.
 Make sure you are setting very clear expectations with your employees so they do not have to worry about whether they are meeting your expectations.
 Also communicate important business information and be honest.
 Although the economy seems to be picking up, people are still very afraid of being laid off.
 I recommend making sure employees know how the organization is doing.
-If you do not communicate important business information to employees they often start making their own assumptions, and that is how rumors start.
+If you do not communicate important business information to employees, they often start making their own assumptions, and that is how rumors start.
 Being open and honest about employee and organizational performance will help build their trust and reduce their stress.

 - Have fun.
 Take a break every now and then and force a little fun on everyone.
 You can have an NCAA tournament bracket competition, potluck lunches, birthday celebrations, themed parties, or participate as a group in CSR activities.
 Another quick, easy, and free idea is take the whole team for a walk around the building when you feel the stress building in the office.
-These activities do not only create a fun environment, but they will also allow employees to get to know each other and build relationships.
+These activities not only create a fun environment, but they will also allow employees to get to know each other and build relationships.
 Having friends at work and good relationships with your coworkers can reduce stress and increase engagement.

 - Listen to your employees and address their concerns.
 If an employee comes to you expressing a concern, listen to them and take them seriously.
 Even if the concern is something that you cannot change, do not ignore it.
 Explain the situation to the employee so they know that you care.
 A lot of stress can be created in the workplace by a manager who does not listen or express care for the team.